Contemporary knowledge about God, Evolution, and the meaning of human life.

 Thus acts Great Te.

 In order to understand this, one has to recognize that Great Te is the Opposite of evil people.
-For such people, Great Te is located at an unreachable distance.
+Great Te is located at an unreachable distance in relation to such people.

 This is what Great Te is!
 It possesses the Highest Power and takes care of all the multitude of living beings!
 It unites and separates people, It controls everything!
 It is the Ruler deserving the strongest love and respect!